Richards homers, helps pitch Padres over Rockies 7-6 - Philly

-DENVER (AP) - Pitcher Clayton Richard homered into the second deck at Coors Field and the San Diego Padres weathered Carlos Gonzalez's disputed home run to beat the Colorado Rockies 7-6 on Monday night.
+DENVER (AP) - Pitcher Clayton Richard's no-doubt, three-run homer that reached the second deck at Coors Field helped the San Diego Padres withstand Carlos Gonzalez's disputed home run for the Colorado Rockies.

+Richard connected for his third career homer as part of a five-run fourth inning in San Diego's 7-6 win over the Colorado Rockies on Monday night.

 Richard (1-1) allowed four runs in five innings.
 Brad Hand struck out the side in the ninth for his third save.